Hasbrouck Family Association for

 Senate Curatorial Advisory Board, Washington, DC (2009-current)

-As a member, consults on the presentation and conservation of historic interiors and fine and decorative art in the Senate Wing of the Capitol in a volunteer capacity.
+As a member, consult on the presentation and conservation of historic interiors and fine and decorative art in the Senate Wing of the Capitol in a volunteer capacity.

-Hasbrouck Family Foundation for the Huguenot Historical Society, New Paltz, NY (2015-16)
+Hasbrouck Family Foundation for Historic Huguenot Street, New Paltz, NY

 Research and writing of Abraham Hasbrouck House Furnishing Plan, Vol. II and companion research reports created as foundation of project.